chrisj42/CharacterReplacer/README.md

 It's recommended that, if possible, you make a child material of an existing Material or Material Instance.
 This vastly improves performance (although for player models that's really not relevant), and makes your material configurable at runtime, as well as, if you use the right instances, modifiable by other systems in the game.

 You can find instance-able materials I've provided in "Character Replacer Content / Material Templates" in the Content Browser.
 See if any of the available templates have texture parameters that fit the textures your model uses, and if so, make a Material Instance as a child of that.
 You do not need to specify values for every parameter.
-Otherwise, do feel free to makw your own materials, perhaps instancing those for each material slot in your model if they behave the same.
+Otherwise, do feel free to make your own materials, perhaps instancing those for each material slot in your model if they behave the same.

 ***To make a Material Instance:***
 1. Right click -> Add/Import Content (Or the Add button in the Content Browser) -> Create Advanced Asset -> Material -> Material Instance